tiagoprn/project_snyper/bullets/markee/README.md

   simplicity, it will not be possible to add tags when a link is created.
 They can otherwise be added after a successful insertion.

-- I must be able to retrieve:
+## I must be able to retrieve:
-. list of links (ordered by created_at)
+- list of links (ordered by created_at)
-. list of tags (ordered alphabetically)
+- list of tags (ordered alphabetically)
-. list of all the links on a single of multiple tags
+- list of all the links on a single of multiple tags

-- Validations:
+## Validations:
-. links: Should not allow creating/updating  duplicated urls;
+- links: Should not allow creating/updating  duplicated urls;
-. tags: Should not allow creating/updating duplicated names;
+- tags: Should not allow creating/updating duplicated names;
 (IMPORTANT: the validations above and all others created must be tests on py.test also).